 - And much more!

-Starting Point: Sheraton Center, 123 Queen St W, Toronto, ON M5H 2M9
+- Starting point: outside front of the Sheraton Center, 123 Queen St W, Toronto, ON M5H 2M9

 - Distance: 2.76 km / 1.71 mi